uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.4.4 =
+* Fix incorrect link in excerpt's 'Continue reading' link.
+Props @bogyo74 for discovering the bug!
+* Fix empty id attribute rendering if no custom ID provided.
+Props @theschappy for finding and fixing this bug!

 = 3.4.3 =
 * Add 'id' shortcode param that sets the html id attribute on the wrapper element for an inserted page.
 Useful for anchor links.
 Props @Seb33300 for the suggestion!
 * Fix for WPBakery Visual Composer inline styles in inserted pages.
 Props @Seb33300 for the pull request!